-This bit is set by software and cleared to 0 by the hardware when the Flash memory write process has completed.
+This bit is set by software and cleared by hardware when the Flash memory write process has completed.

 Bit 1 FRDEN: Flash memory read enable control

 0: Flash memory read disable

 1: Flash memory read enable

 This is the Flash memory Read Enable Bit which must be set high before any Flash memory read operations are carried out.
 Clearing this bit to zero will inhibit Flash memory read operations.